More

 THE FOLLOWING ADDITIONAL LOCAL RULES WILL ONLY BE IN OPERATION IF

-DISPLAYED ON THE SIGN NEAR TO THE PROFESSIONALS SHOP.
+DISPLAYED ON THE SIGN NEAR TO THE PROFESSIONALS SHOP (IF IN DOUBT ASK AT PRO SHOP BEFORE YOU PLAY).

 7. CLEANING BALL